shuchC18/shuchC18/README.md

 ## 📚 Research Snapshot

-- 📝 Published paper on **structural properties of matter**, exploring the physics behind material interactions and simulations.
+- 📝 Published paper on **Study of Structural and Electrical Properties of CaRuO3**, exploring the physics behind material interactions and simulations.
 - 🔬 Experience in **quantitative research**, experimental analysis, and modeling—now applying these methods to data science.

 ---